stephane-klein/install-and-configure-direnv-with-mise-skeleton/README.md

 This development environment is based on [Mise](https://mise.jdx.dev/) and [direnv](https://direnv.net/).
 The starting point is *Mise*, which installs *direnv* and all other local dependencies (except *Docker*).

+*Mise* is a “tooling version management” system that allows you to install most of the tools needed for a development environment.
+It enables you to “pin” the precise versions of these tools.

+*direnv* dynamically manages environment variables by loading and unloading them based on the current directory.

 ### On OSX: install Mise with Brew

 Brew is a popular package manager on *macOS*.